sithmel/Do-androids-dream-of-electric-duck/README.md

 run(iterable, (item) => { console.log(item) })
 ```
-Note: We can use this object like this:
+Note: We can use this object like the example.
 ---
 #### for..of
 ```js